 Homemade Fish Seasoning

-- This will yield 3 tbsp seasoning = ca 23g.
-I used about a ¾ tsp per fillet (4,5 to 5 ounces per fillet/130-150g per fillet).
+- This will yield 3 tablespoons seasoning = ca 23 grams.
+I used about a ¾ teaspoon per fillet (4,5 to 5 ounces per fillet/130-150 grams per fillet).
 The amount you will need per fillet may vary, depending on their size.
 3 tablespoons should be plenty for 9-12 portions.

 - This seasoning does not contain a lot of salt so you might need to adjust that to your liking.
 However, I recommend starting with the amount stated in the recipe and add more only if you feel like it’s needed.
 For us it is plenty.